abalter/mywebsite/content/ariel-balter-resume.md

 # Introduction

-_Using my quantitative and computational background as a Ph.D. physicist, I successfully transitioned to biomedical data science: Bioinformatics and Statistics._
+_Using my quantitative and computational background as a Ph.D. physicist, I successfully transitioned to biomedical data science: Computational Biology, Bioinformatics, and Statistics.
+Although relatively new to NGS analysis, I have demonstrated the computational and statistical savvy you would expect from someone with 20+ years of experience in scientific research, modeling, and analysis._

-_I want to work on projects where I will increasingly participate in statistical analysis and modeling until I become an expert.
-I hope to continue my graduate education in statistics and ultimately earn a master's degree as well as fill the machine learning hole in my skill set._
+_I have participated in numerous NGS (*-Seq) analysis projects as well as microbiome analysis.
+I want to increasingly participate in statistical analysis and modeling---learning from others as I build my expertise.
+I hope to continue my graduate education in statistics to ultimately earn a master's degree, as well as ﬁll the machine learning hole in my skill set._

+_As a data scientist, I promote reproducible research with literate programming, notebooks, self-documenting code, version control, and strict data provenance by example and through mentoring and teaching._

 _Projects and organizations with a public mission especially appeal to me._